Of course you can visit Korcula Island any time of the year, but you may want to consider a few factors to help you decide when to come.

-If you would like to join scheduled tours, visit museums or wineries, these things are best done in the main season.
+If you would like to join scheduled tours, visit museums or wineries, these things are best done in the mid or high season.

 - Many activity providers start from May and finish around October (depending on the tour their offer and the weather).